AEIOU: A Unified Defense Framework against NSFW Prompts in Text-to-Image Models: Discussion

-\textbf{Limitations and Future Work.} HiddenGuard extracts NSFW features from hidden states, showcasing the potential for extracting specific concepts from the text encoder.
+\textbf{Limitations and Future Work.} AEIOU extracts NSFW features from hidden states, showcasing the potential for extracting specific concepts from the text encoder.
 However, this study does not explore the extraction of other concepts, which warrants further investigation.

-Due to its low computational cost, HiddenGuard utilizes all attention heads for detection.
+Due to its low computational cost, AEIOU utilizes all attention heads for detection.
 However, to better understand the unique characteristics of text encoders like CLIP, it is essential to analyze the semantic focus of individual attention heads.
 Exploring the roles and properties of each attention head remains a valuable direction for future research.

-Despite HiddenGuard demonstrating robust capabilities, no defensive method is foolproof.
+Despite AEIOU demonstrating robust capabilities, no defensive method is foolproof.
 Therefore, in practical applications, it should be combined with other techniques, such as image moderation.
-Given that CLIP is a multimodal model, there is potential for adapting HiddenGuard to the image domain to achieve more powerful post-generation defenses.
+Given that CLIP is a multimodal model, there is potential for adapting AEIOU to the image domain to achieve more powerful post-generation defenses.